influxdata/docs-v2/content/v2.0/process-data/manage-tasks/create-task.md

 seotitle: Create a task for processing data in InfluxDB
 description: >
-  How to create a task that processes data in InfluxDB using the InfluxDB user interface or the 'influx' command line interface.
+  How to create a task that processes data in InfluxDB using the InfluxDB user interface or the `influx` command line interface.
 menu:
   v2_0:
     name: Create a task